Self-Evolving Multi-Agent Systems via Textual Backpropagation: Methodology

 \section{Methodology}

-This section details the Agentic Neural Network ($\mathcal{ANN}$) methodology, a multi-agent system framework designed to solve complex, multi-step computational tasks.
-Figure~\ref{fig:static-dynamic} shows the comparison between static and dynamic approaches. $\mathcal{ANN}$ is inspired by classic neural networks but replaces numerical weight optimizations with dynamic agent-based team selection and iterative textual refinement.
-By structuring multi-agent collaboration hierarchically, $\mathcal{ANN}$ enables dynamic role assignment, adaptive aggregation, and data-driven coordination improvements through a forward-pass team selection process and a backward-pass optimization strategy.
+This section details the Agentic Neural Network ($\mathcal{ANN}$) methodology, a multi-agent system framework designed to solve complex, multi-step computational tasks. $\mathcal{ANN}$ is inspired by classic neural networks but replaces numerical weight optimizations with dynamic agent-based team selection and iterative textual refinement.
+Figure~\ref{fig:static-dynamic} shows the architecture of our $\mathcal{ANN}$.By structuring multi-agent collaboration hierarchically, $\mathcal{ANN}$ enables dynamic role assignment, adaptive aggregation, and data-driven coordination improvements through a forward-pass team selection process and a backward-pass optimization strategy.
+Importantly, the backward optimization is performed only during training on a task-family split to learn reusable agent-team pools and prompts, while inference on unseen tasks is strictly forward-only with a frozen architecture.